Wild Rice Benefits - Red rice benefits - All About Different Types of Rice

 Black rice

 Black rice has a rich black colour that frequently turns purple when cooked, explaining its strong link with royalty.
 This variety is commonly referred to as "forbidden rice" because it was allegedly only offered to Chinese royalties in the past.
-Black rice has the most antioxidant activity of any variety, making it a healthy option.
+Black rice health benefits are huge and it has the most antioxidant activity of any variety, making it a healthy option

 Antioxidants are substances that shield cells from oxidative stress, which is brought on by an excess of molecules called free radicals.
 Chronic illnesses like heart disease, several malignancies, and cognitive decline have all been linked to oxidative stress.
 It is also effective at providing anti inflamtory property.